Gourav-334/Noteworks/Executable & Linking Format/ChatGPT {O}/8) Spinoff Summaries.md

 #### How loader recognizes start of sections?

 - Information about offset of each section is already packed into program header file.
+- But its on us to select offset for the sections.

 #### How instruction breaks to binaries?